marcoris/gen_java_compressed_cookie/README.md

 # gen_java_compressed_cookie
 Generation of a compressed java serialized cookie to read the given file when insecure deserialization.
+It uses ysoserial-all.jar from https://github.com/frohoff/ysoserial

 ## Usage
 ```